15 November, 2023

 As a new business owner, you need to have an understanding of the UK government's rules for company addresses.
 Is it even necessary for you to set one up?

-If you're setting up a limited company, then, yes, you do need to register an office address with Companies House.
-However, it doesn't have to be part of an actual office building; homes and PO boxes are both eligible for this purpose.
+If you're setting up a limited company, then yes, you need to register an office address with Companies House.
+However, it doesn't have to be part of an actual office building; home and PO boxes are both eligible for this purpose.

-But what if you're setting up a different kind of company?
-If you're working as a sole trader, then it's only necessary to register a business address with the HMRC if you earn over £1,000 in one year.
+But what if you're setting up a different kind of company, like a sole trader?
+Then, it's only necessary to register a business address with the HMRC if you earn over £1,000 in one year.
 So, in some cases, startup owners might not have to register a self-employed business address — but it's best to plan ahead in case you exceed that monetary threshold.